 Why does it matter?
 Since tables are not native to Excel it leads to multiple deficiencies when dealing with tabular data.
 Just some of them:

 Writing a VBA macro is a typical way to arrange repetitive transformations used in daily routines.
-However, a macro doesn't have the convenience of a spreadsheet — it's not visual, and it doesn't recalculate automatically on change.
+However, a macro doesn't have the convenience of a spreadsheet — it's not visual, and it doesn't recalculate automatically on change (unless a workaround is used).
 EasyMorph combines the best of both worlds: visual, interactive authoring for designing powerful, complex data trasformations.